arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 # CONTENTS

 ## Application Examples
-Arduino Opta® Expansion is designed for industrial standard machinery control alongside the Opta® micro PLC.
+The Arduino Opta® Analog Expansion is designed for industrial standard machinery control alongside the Opta® micro PLC.
 It is readily integrated into the Arduino hardware and software ecosystem.

 - **Automated Production Line:** Arduino Opta® can manage the overall flow of goods in manufacturing.
 For example, by integrating a load cell or a vision system, it can ensure each phase of a packing process is performed correctly, automatically discard faulty parts, ensure the appropriate amount of goods is present within each box and interact with production line printers, also adding timestamp information synchronized via Network Time Protocol (NTP).